 What Is a Promissory Note?

-Definition of a Promissory Note
+Definition and Examples of Promissory Notes

+A promissory note can be either secured or unsecured.
+An unsecured promissory note pertains to a loan that's made based solely on the maker's ability to repay.
 A secured promissory note means the loan is secured by an item of value, such as a house.

 Types of Promissory Notes

 There are several types of promissory notes.
 The differences hinge on the type of loan involved and the information the note contains:

 - Informal or personal: This type of note could be from one friend or family member to another.

 - Commercial: These notes are more formal and spell out specific conditions of a loan.

 - Real estate: This promissory note accompanies a home loan or other real estate purchase.

 - Investment: A company can issue a promissory note to raise capital, and these notes can also be sold to other investors.
 Only savvy investors with the required resources should assume the risks of these notes.

 Promissory notes can also vary depending on how the loan is to be repaid: